Best Peru Itinerary to Avoid Altitude Sickness

 When traveling to high-altitude locations keep in mind that the air pressure will be lower, which makes you feel as if the air you breathe is getting ‘thinner.’
 That is very common when you’ve been living in a low-altitude place for so long that an increase in altitude could cause you to feel symptoms of altitude sickness.

-As your body is used to a certain level of air pressure, once you go higher you might experience shortness of breath, tiredness, mild headaches and even dizziness.
+As your body is used to a certain level of air pressure, once you go higher you might experience shortness of breath, tiredness, mild headaches, and even dizziness.
 That’s when you need to take some time so your body adapts to these new conditions.

 As we mentioned above, you could start experiencing altitude sickness at places that sit at an elevation of 1,000 meters or much more.
 Symptoms are usually felt within the first 12-14 hours upon arrival and can even last for 3 days if not taken care of.